AndruscoMarian/10-Tema-Calculator/README.md

 https://andruscomarian.github.io/10-Tema-Calculator/

-It is a simple computer made in js.
+It is a simple calculator made in js.

+#calculator